anjos/librarian/README.rst

 Then, you can build dependencies one by one, in order::

   $ for py in 2.7 3.5 3.6; do conda build --python=$py deps/httplib2; done
-  $ for p in deps/rebulk deps/babelfish deps/guessit deps/zc.buildout deps/ipdb deps/mutagen deps/pbr deps/httplib2 deps/pytvdbapi deps/stevedore deps/rarfile deps/pysrt deps/enzyme deps/dogpile.cache deps/subliminal; do conda build $p; done
+  $ for p in deps/rebulk deps/babelfish deps/guessit deps/zc.buildout deps/ipdb deps/mutagen deps/pbr deps/pytvdbapi deps/stevedore deps/rarfile deps/pysrt deps/enzyme deps/dogpile.cache deps/subliminal deps/tqdm; do conda build $p; done
   $ TMDB_APIKEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx conda build deps/tmdbsimple
+  $ conda build -c conda-forge deps/x264
+  $ conda build deps/ffmpeg
+  # only to run locally - not redistributable
+  $ conda build deps/fdk-aac
+  $ conda build deps/ffmpeg-fdk-aac #variant with fdk-aac built-in

 To build some of the packages, you'll need to setup environment variables with API keys.